 As young children, we depend upon our caregivers for survival.
 This means that our basic autonomic survival mechanisms will engage when our caregivers strongly disapprove of something we are doing or expressing, and we’ll begin to mold ourselves in whatever ways are necessary to meet their expectations and demands.
 If our caregivers clearly do not want us to feel or express certain emotions, we will begin to resist or repress those emotions whenever they arise in us.
 This resistance/repression is actually an internal protective mechanism formed to keep us safe—that is, safely away from feeling or expressing the emotions we aren’t allowed to feel, given our circumstances.
 This protective mechanism becomes ingrained and autonomic; that is, it will be triggered automatically whenever these “dangerous” emotions begin to arise in us, effectively keeping us away from feeling or expressing them.
 The amazing thing is all this happens without our conscious minds needing to do anything!

 It turns out that it takes quite a bit of energy to repress natural emotion, and we experience this resistance as various kinds of suffering.
 The suffering can take the form of anxiety, rage, depression, shame, blame, self-reproach, fear, restlessness, and any other multitude of unpleasant (or downright awful) experiences.
 The confusion here is that we often label these experiences as “emotions.”
 But these forms of suffering are NOT true emotions.
 Quite the opposite is the case.
 These states are instead the inner experience of the repression of natural emotion.
 The suffering itself actually forms the protective mechanism we have developed to keep us away from feeling the underlying emotion.
-(I should note here as well that these states don’t just protect us from feeling unwanted emotion, but they can also protect us from feeling the overwhelming energy and sensations associated with unintegrated trauma.
-I’ll be discussing that topic in Part 2 of this post.)
+(I should note here as well that these states don’t just protect us from feeling unwanted emotion, but they can also protect us from feeling the overwhelming energy and sensations associated with unintegrated trauma, something to be explored in future posts.)

 The issue here is that you are not actually feeling the energy (the emotion) that you have repressed.
 Rather, what is happening is your protective mechanism is being triggered.
 The rage, the shame, the anxiety, the depression… none of these are the underlying emotion.
-You are experiencing what it feels like to resist and repress the emotion, and it hurts—a lot.
+You are experiencing what it feels like to resist and repress the emotion (the protective mechanism) and it hurts—a lot.

 The natural energy (the true emotion), when actually experienced and allowed to move in a way that is not overwhelming, feels nothing at all like these forms of suffering.
 In fact, when I started to feel authentic emotion, it was hard for me to even label it because it was so different than what I had been experiencing (depression) for so many years.
 A real emotion, when felt fully, rises in me like a wave, crests, and then naturally dissipates.
 It is simply an energy wave with a certain “flavor” that moves through me.
 It is powerful, yes, but it does not continually spin and never resolve.
 Actually, in my experience, it feels good to feel real emotion, no matter what flavor that emotion might take.